Recipe by Carol

 "A fun Easter cookie for the children.
 Great tasting too!"

 Hmm.
 None of these ingredients are on sale today.

 Save money at local stores when ingredients are on sale!

 cinnamon red hot candies

 I would just like to add another tip to this recipe.........USE MINI MARSHMALLOWS FOR THE TAILS!!
 My great grandmother used to make these :)

-Has anyone tried doing this recipe in 1/2 only?
-I tried it, only needed a 24 or 36 batch of cookies, but I got very bad results... the dough was very crumbly and rolled out like a pastry dough.
+I tried making a half batch.
+I only needed a 24 or 36 batch of cookies, but I got very bad results... the dough was very crumbly and rolled out like a pastry dough.
 After cooked, it was a little tough (ok with a hot drink), and you couldn't taste much flavour.
 I do like the idea of this recipe as an Easter Cookie...
 We get a little tired of the standard sugar cookies right after christmas.